rymilton/eic_endcap_insert/README.md

 This will create some simple environment variables used in the scripts.
 The `DETECTOR` variable in the script should correlate to the XML file you want to use.
 ### You must source this script every time you enter the EIC container.

 `scripts/run_sim_hepmc.sh` generates a HepMC file and feeds it to npsim and DD4hep.
 The resulting sim file is then sent through Juggler for digitization and reconstruction.
 The sim and reco files are saved.
+There are separate reconstruction scripts for the endcapP_insert and zdc geometries.
+Make sure your `$DETECTOR` variable is correct in in `$EIC_SHELL_PREFIX/insert_setup.sh` to use the correct script.

 Some basic, adjustable paramaters are listed at the top of `scripts/run_sim_hepmc.sh`.
 There are also in-line options to choose the particle (`-part` or `--particle`), particle momentum/energy (`-p` or `--momentum`), and the number of events to be simulated (`-n` or `--nevents`).
 There is also a help option (`-h` or `--help`).